Why Choose GRIPS?

 - You can study in English, learning from world-class academics and leading policymakers.

-- You can take advantage of extensive networking and mentoring and liaise with distinguished policymakers from all over the world through our alumni network composed of more than 3,000 international professionals.
+- You can take advantage of extensive networking and mentoring and liaise with distinguished policymakers from all over the world through our alumni network of international professionals.

 - You will find a rich diversity in our student body, our faculty, and our curriculum.